idodov/bidi/README.md

 6. Fonts
 ##
 1. Download the fonts and place them inside your ESPHome directory.
+2. Get everything ready with EspHoMaTriXv2 - https://github.com/lubeda/EspHoMaTriXv2
-2. Adjust the clock YAML file with the new font and glyphs.
+3. Adjust the clock YAML file with the new font and glyphs.
 For example:
 ```yaml
 font:
   - file: hebpixel.ttf